 Mikolasek called for Correspondence – None

-Staff Report – Bergeron gave a Personnel Report as follows: On 11/4/24 KenCom hired four new TC’s; one resigned two days to accept employment elsewhere.
+Staff Report – Hurtig gave a Personnel Report as follows: On 11/4/24 KenCom hired four new TC’s; one resigned two days to accept employment elsewhere.
 We are currently hiring three additional TC’s.
 KenCom TC’s were awarded twice for Rush Copley’s STEMI Run of the Quarter.
 A breakfast and separate lunch will be held on December 2nd at the Oswego FD, honoring TC’s Jaymee, Madison, Jen and Sarah J. Training as follows: In-house training for November is Healthy Worklife Balance and Health & Wellness through Alliant Risk Management.
 Bergeron, Hurtig and Haske will attend the APCO Illinois Holiday meeting on Thursday, December 5th.
 Pamela completed NENA’s Center Manager Certificate Program from November 11th through the 15th in Calmar, IA.
 Project Updates as follows: KenCom will participate in the PowerPhone pilot program for CESSA.
 More information to follow.
 KenCom Employee Handbook revisions continue to be discussed at Personnel Committee meetings.
 PACE Scheduler Software buildout continues.
-Misc Information as follows: Intrado and KC IT continue to work on the outgoing texText to 9-1-1 totals for September was 15.
+Misc Information as follows: Intrado and KC IT continue to work on the outgoing text-to-911 issue.
+Text to 9-1-1 totals for October was 13.

 Closed Session Minutes but do not release – None

 Consent Agenda – Mikolasek called for approval of the consent agenda.
-Schiradelly made a motion, seconded by Forseth to approve the consent agenda, which includes the following:
+Allison made a motion, seconded by McCarty to approve the consent agenda, which includes the following:

-Approval of the September 2024 Treasurer’s Reports
+Approval of the October 2024 Treasurer’s Reports